VTArcelia/okada/README.md

 if official repo changes requirements & fails to build delete venv folder, go to server/requirements.txt

-find: torch & torchaudio, remove them,
+find: torch & torchaudio, remove them from the requirements.txt file,

 edit bat file replace the third python -m pip line (the one with uvicode) with